What does “The Book of Works” mean?

 Theologian Mark H. Mann posted a blog at the Biologos web site (November 8, 2012), saying:

 “I want to explore what many of the great Christian theologians (and saints!) of the Church have said about how God speaks in and through God’s other great book: Nature, or Creation.”

-The Book of Works is therefore to be a blog about science, often from a theological or philosophical point of view.
+The Book of Works is a blog about science, often from a theological or philosophical point of view.

 Rules for Commenters